 Network adoption and utility

-Per the above discussion, adoption and utility are key in ensuring
+Per the above discussion, adoption and utility are key in ensuring that a blockchain solution for the climate can scale and is not inhibited by bottlenecks.

 The table below uses key metrics to define Chia and Polygon’s adoption and utility, and provides a comparison between them.